Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.updateAccountStatus
-This api can be executed by organization admin account to update the account status
+This api can be executed by an organization admin account to update the account status.
-* Input:  org or sub org id, Account id, action (1 for suspending the account, 2 for activating a suspended account, 3 for blacklisting the account)
+* Input:  organization id or sub organization id, Account id, action (1 for suspending the account, 2 for activating a suspended account, 3 for blacklisting the account)
 * Output: Status of the operation
 * Example:
 ```